MustardTek/visual-doorbell-jacdac/README.md

 ### 3. Assemble the Visual Doorbell

-Reference the [Assembly Guide](documentation guide pdf) for the tools and steps required to build each portion.
+Reference the (assembly guide) for the tools and steps required to build each portion.

 ## Files
 ### Documentation